romshark/Go-1-2-Proposal---Immutability/README.md

   the object is initialized, even inside the scope of its origin package.

 #### 1.2.3.
 Increased Runtime Performance
-Immutability provides a way to safely avoid unnecessary copying.
-The compiler can also make optimizations based on the immutability of certain objects known at compile time.
+Immutability provides a way to safely avoid unnecessary copying as well as unnecessary indirections through mutable and immutable interfaces (because interfaces do have a cost).

+Immutability also makes specific compiler optimizations possible.
+Whether or not those optimization opportunities are exploited later on is rather irrelevant to this particular proposal.

 ## 2. Proposed Language Changes
 The language must be adjusted to support the `const` qualifier